How to protect your network devices using Nebula Switches?

 Creating firewall policies have safeguarded their router; however, the Nebula switches still encounters attempted HTTP/FTP access.
 This is because network switches are usually located under gateways/routers/firewalls.
 This makes switches more accessible than most devices.

-For users who are not familiar with setting a management VLAN, they can use the Nebula switch's ACL to protect their network devices by black-listing devices attempting to access their network equipment.
+Users who are not familiar with setting a management VLAN can use the Nebula switch's IP Filtering to protect their network devices by black-listing devices attempting to access their network equipment.

 SETUP/STEP BY STEP PROCEDURE: